Sustainable toys : Good for the environment, great for kids

 Description

-Older children can enjoy bonding with their parents whilst creating these unique animal figures.
+Older children can enjoy bonding with their parents whilst creating these unique animal figure.
+ThIS model is made from biodegradable card and printed with natural ink.
+They can be fixed together with non-toxic glue.

 Pros